 Courses and Curriculum

-The Master of Environmental Studies program provides you with the knowledge base you need to understand complex environmental issues — and allows you the flexibility to develop unique expertise and professional experience in the field of your choice.
+The Master of Environmental Studies program provides you with the knowledge base you need to understand complex environmental issues—and allows you the flexibility to develop unique expertise and professional experience in the field of your choice.
 Penn’s degree is exceptional among environmental studies programs for the breadth of options it offers.
-With the help of a dedicated academic advisor, you create a curriculum suited precisely to your interests.
+With the help of a dedicated academic advisor, you create a curriculum suited precisely to your goals.

-As a Master of Environmental Studies student, you’ll complete 12 course units (c.u.)* that reflect our balance between core learning and individual exploration.
+As a Master of Environmental Studies student, you will complete 12 course units (c.u.)* that reflect a balance between disciplinary focus and interdisciplinary knowledge.
 Your course of study includes the following elements (you can read about each curricular element in further depth below):

 - The Proseminar: Contemporary Issues in Environmental Studies (1 c.u)